Global Communications Company Deploys Next-Gen Tools to Manage Growing Audit Complexity and Advance Digital Maturity

 — Anthony Chalker, Managing Director, Protiviti

 Empowered by enabling technology (automation) and next-generation internal audit methodologies, auditors at the communications company were able to free up time that could be reallocated to more strategic activities, such as process mining, which helped uncover and address disconnects that were resulting in late fees and strained vendor relationships.
-These tools and methodologies improved governance and elevated the skill set of the internal audit function, added value to the organization, and moved the audit function forward on the path to digital maturity.
+These tools and methodologies improved governance and elevated the skill set of the internal audit function, added value to the organisation, and moved the audit function forward on the path to digital maturity.